UoaWDCC/VPS/learn/pages/state.md

 ## Actions

 To make tracked values useful, you need to update them as the player progresses through the scenario.
 To do this, you need to add actions to **scene elements**, just like adding links.
-After selecting an element, press the plus button on the **State Operations** section on the right, which should show a modal.
-On this dialog, select the tracked value you want to update and how you want to update it.
+After selecting an element, press the plus button in the **State Operations** section on the right; a modal should appear.
+In this dialog box, select the tracked value you want to update and how to update it.
 This can be either:

 - Set
 - Add (number only)

 Set will just set the tracked value to the value you specify in the input.
 For example, you might set the tracked value character mood to "happy".
-The add action will just perform addition to the tracked value.
+The add action will perform addition to the tracked value.
 To perform subtraction, use the add action with a negative value.

-A good way to think of actions are as sentences in the order _action type_, _tracked value_, _action value_, _scene element_:
+A good way to think of actions is as sentences in the order _action type_, _tracked value_, _action value_, _scene element_:

 - **Set** the **player-health** to **0**, when the player presses _the wrong option_.
 - **Set** whether the player **has-requested-scans** to **true**, when the player presses _the request scans button_.